-Dress up your pasta, chicken parmesan, lasagna, and more with this easy pomodoro sauce!
-As one of the most simple homemade pasta sauces, it comes together in one pot using 7 ingredients and has layers of crowd-pleasing flavors.
+Dress up your pasta, chicken parmesan, lasagna, and more with this easy pomodoro sauce recipe!
+As one of the most simple homemade pasta sauces, it comes together in one pot using seven ingredients and has layers of crowd-pleasing flavors.

 What is pomodoro sauce?

 Pomodoro (meaning “tomato” in Italian) sauce is a classic Italian tomato sauce made with minimal ingredients, like tomatoes, garlic, and herbs.
-It has a much smoother consistency compared to other tomato-based sauces and well-balanced flavors, making it a great choice to serve with all kinds of Italian recipes.
+It has a much smoother consistency than other tomato-based sauces (like Sugo) and well-balanced flavors, making it a great choice to serve with all kinds of Italian recipes.

-- The easiest pasta sauce!
-Unlike bolognese or arrabbiata, this pomodoro recipe is made with really basic ingredients and doesn’t need to simmer for hours.
+- It’s the easiest pasta sauce!
+Unlike bolognese or arrabbiata, this pomodoro recipe is made with basic ingredients and doesn’t need to simmer for hours.

 - A 7-ingredient recipe.
 If you have a can of tomatoes, dried herbs, and aromatics, then you can make pomodoro sauce from scratch.
 You can play with the flavors, too!
 Feel free to add a pinch of red pepper flakes (mom’s favorite!) for heat or mix up the herbs as much as you like.

-- Very versatile.
-You can keep the sauce in the fridge and pull it out anytime you need a flavorful topping on your favorite pasta noodles.
+- It is very versatile.
+You can keep the sauce in the fridge and pull it out anytime you need a flavorful topping on your favorite pasta dishes.
 Or, to take the meal up a notch, use this versatile sauce on chicken parmesan, seafood pasta, meatballs, and so much more.

-The pantry-staple ingredients are what make this easy pasta sauce so special and why we made it so often at home.
+The pantry-staple ingredients make this easy pasta sauce so special and why we make it so often at home.
 These are the ingredients you need:

-- Olive oil – To saute the onion and garlic.
+- Extra virgin olive oil – To saute the onion and garlic.

 - Onion – Sauteed onion gives the sauce a savory baseline of flavor.